Azure/prometheus-collector/otelcollector/test/README.md

             displayName: "Run tests"
   ```

 # Processes
 ## When to Run Each Test
 - During development of a feature or fix, run the e2e tests following the instructions to bootstrap your cluster to run Ginkgo tests.
 - In your PR, use the PR checklist to include results of the e2e tests on your cluster.
 - After merging the PR into main, the new main build will be deployed on the CI/CD clusters.
 The e2e tests will be run on the cluster through TestKube.
 The pipeline is locked to deploy a new chart and run tests sequentially for only one merge at a time, so that there is no conflict between PRs merged around the same time.
+The tests in the Testkube test suite `e2e-tests-merge` will be run.
-- The TestKube tests will also be run nightly.
+- The TestKube tests in the test suite `e2e-tests-nightly` will be run every night.
+This includes longer-running tests such as the liveness probe tests.

 ## Creating a New Test or Test Suite
 - Any test added inside a test suite will automatically be picked up to run after merging to main.